bmlt-enabled/bmlt-server/CONTRIBUTING.md

 - `make clean` Clean the build by removing all build artifacts and downloaded dependencies.
 - `make docker` Builds the docker image.
 You really only need to run this when first getting set up or after a change has been made to the Dockerfile or its base image.
-- `make dev` Run the root server under docker (see above).
+- `make dev` Run the server under docker (see above).
 - `make bash` Open a bash shell on the container's file system.
 This will start in the directory `/var/www/html/main_server`
-- `make mysql` Start the mysql command-line client with the database `rootserver`, which holds the root server's tables.
+- `make mysql` Start the mysql command-line client with the database `bmltserver`, which holds the server's tables.
 - `make test`  Run PHP tests.

 There are some additional commands as well; `make help` will list them.